Echoes of Vertières: How Haiti’s Past Inspires Tod…

-Violent conflict and state fragility threaten people’s freedom and well-being globally.
-Even at their least dangerous, unstable environments derail democratic progress, inhibit service delivery, and undermine trust between governments and their citizens.
-IRI works to mitigate violent conflict and help stabilize fragile states by supporting governments that are inclusive and support peaceful dispute resolution.
+Violent conflict and state fragility threaten freedom and security worldwide.
+Unstable environments derail democratic progress, inhibit service delivery, and undermine trust between governments and their citizens.
+IRI works to mitigate violent conflict and help stabilize fragile states by supporting governments in seeking peaceful dispute resolution.

 Fragility stems from a breakdown in trust between citizens and unresponsive state institutions.
-When citizens think their governance institutions are corrupt and unaccountable, conflict and extremism are more likely to occur.
-IRI helps build legitimate, responsive, and inclusive governments and political parties, with the goal of building trust and easing tensions.
+When citizens think their governance institutions are corrupt and unaccountable, conflict and extremism are more likely to result.
+IRI helps build legitimate, responsive governments and political parties, with the goal of building trust and easing tensions.

 IRI’s work includes preventing and countering violent extremism, peacebuilding, improving security, and addressing forced displacement and migration.
 IRI’s programs have been validated by extensive conflict analyses and are based on approaches proven to work in similar situations.

-IRI focuses on preventing violent extremism (VE) by addressing the structural drivers of radicalism.
+IRI prevents violent extremism (VE) by addressing the structural drivers of radicalism.
 IRI’s approach relies on both quantitative and qualitative research guided by local experts.
-This work promotes a culture of democratic governance, reduces grievances, and improves community relations.
+This work promotes a culture of democratic governance, seeks to reduce grievances, and improves community relations.

 IRI uses analysis and data to inform in-country programming in each of these areas.
 This is outlined in the Conflict, Governance and Legitimacy Assessment Framework, which lays out the steps required for successful peacebuilding and stabilization programming.
 IRI’s Field Guide for DRG Programming in Fragile and Conflict Affected Contexts provides insights on how to tailor interventions in fragile and conflict-affected areas, based on rigorous evidence.

 IRI’s peacebuilding work does not end when the immediate conflict concludes.
-IRI then helps build effective governance institutions through which people can resolve grievances nonviolently.
-IRI’s stabilization projects play a unique role in supporting responsive governance and inclusive political systems in places like Syria, Afghanistan, Somalia, Burma, Ukraine, the Sahel, and Iraq.
+IRI helps build effective governance institutions through which people can resolve grievances nonviolently.
+IRI’s stabilization projects have played a unique role in supporting responsive governance in challenging contexts like Syria, Afghanistan, Somalia, Burma, Ukraine, the Sahel, and Iraq.

-In many countries around the world, organized crime and high rates of violence are often a result of democratic deficits.
-IRI takes an evidence-based approach to citizen security by conducting rigorous conflict analyses, capturing the full range of violence in a community in order to understand the interaction between different forms of insecurity.
-To promote citizen security and establish a culture of peace, IRI supports violence prevention strategies in countries such as Guatemala, Honduras, and El Salvador.
-In these countries, IRI created municipal violence prevention commissions, aided by local governments, to improve coordination and draw on specialists in security, peace, and justice.
-Additionally, IRI focuses on how violence and insecurity interact with gender dynamics, and through its Women’s Democracy Network raises awareness of violence against women and addresses the gendered causes of insecurity.
+In many countries around the world, organized crime and high rates of violence are often the result of democratic deficits.
+IRI takes an evidence-based approach to citizen security by conducting rigorous conflict analyses, capturing the full range of violence in a community to understand the interaction between different forms of insecurity.

 Displacement and migration require a response that include protecting and improving democratic governance and stability.
 In Uganda, Colombia, and Lebanon, IRI helps displaced, migrant, and host populations by promoting social cohesion and good governance to reduce potential tensions.
 IRI supports national and local stakeholders, helping them balance humanitarian challenges with the needs of their own populations and strengthening their capacity to govern effectively.
 This includes direct citizen consultation, especially at the local level, in government decision-making to better understand the needs of youth, returnees, and their social networks, as well as other marginalized populations.